 Recovery of active power output on re-entry to service shall be limited to ramp limit of 0.2 p.u. of rated capacity per minute.
-If a project fails Screen S6, a lesser power ramp rate is required.
+If a project fails Screen S6, a longer return to service time lesser power ramp rate is required.